Welcome !

 Josepha Guillaume

-I have been training rehabilitation horses internationally for over 20 years, with the last 15 years predominantly focusing on in-hand work.
+I have been training rehabilitation horses internationally for 30 years, with the last 20 years predominantly focusing on in-hand work.

 Countless of riders I have taught how to train their horses, to make them happy and healthy (again).

 In 2012 I have founded a trainer school, called Equus Universalis.
 Over the course of a two-year program, I taught more than 30 students my method of rehabilitating horses with physical or mental challenges and starting young horses correctly to prevent problems in the first place.
-In 2019, my best and longest-standing student took over the school, but I remain actively involved as an advisor and guest teacher.
+In 2019, my best and longest-standing student took over the school, but I remain involved as an advisor and guest teacher once or twice a year.

 Additionally, I have written dozens of articles for international equestrian magazines and have been featured in interviews and publications worldwide.
-I have also been invited to give clinics and lectures at events, schools, and universities across Europe and beyond.
+I have also been invited to give clinics and lectures at events, schools, and universities across Europe and beyond, such as South Africa.

 Currently, my primary focus is advocating for legislation within the EU and beyond to protect horses.
 My mission is to ensure species-appropriate husbandry, hoof care, and force-free training methods.
 To support this goal, I am writing a new book titled Yellow Horse Revolution: The Case for the Equine Manifesto.